Toothpaste Alternatives

 Natural soap or special tooth soap

-Tooth powder, home-made
+Tooth powder or paste, home-made

 Tooth powder, commercial